tomoe-mami/weechat-scripts/README.md

 Commands
 ---------------------------------------------------------------------------------

-There's only one command at the moment (`/mpdbitl`) for changing the status immediately.
+You can use `/mpdbitl toggle` to toggle the status update and `/mpdbitl change` to change the status immediately.

 [Weechat]: http://www.weechat.org/